Andrettin/Wyrmsun/readme.txt

 - Added support for damage bonus vs. dragons.
 This damage bonus affects wyrms, and will affect any other draconic creatures added later to the game.
 - Fixed an issue which caused unit/building proper names to overlap with other parts of the interface if a word in them was too long.
 - Fixed an issue which caused the player to be able to see others' buildings on the minimap if the player destroyed their own town hall.
+- Add many new components for name generation.

 * Modding
 - Added support for redefining civilizations and factions.

+* Multiplayer
+- Fixed a desync cause due to units' facing being randomly set when created through a random number generating function that isn't synchronized.

 * Units
 - When right-clicking on a tile-based resource, workers who are already carrying the resource at maximum capacity will now return goods and then begin harvesting.